Guavalines/rails-watch-list/README.md

-# WATCH LIST
+# FLICKLIST

-Watch List is a 3-model app with a many to many relationship (N:N), with bookmarks as its join table.
+FLICKLIST is a 3-model app with a many to many relationship (N:N), with bookmarks as its join table.

 ![Watch List Schema](https://user-images.githubusercontent.com/100665876/210877301-71272343-532e-42f7-8449-1af1b1e182fe.jpeg)